+Weird climbers’ quirks newbies need to know.
 So you are new to climbing?
 Welcome, climbing is an amazing sport and like all sports, climbing has its own lingo, etiquette, and quirks.
 Being new to the sport you may not notice or bother yourself to find out what these quirks are.
-To help prevent potential awkward situations for new climbers here is what you’ll need to know when you are among seasoned climbers.
+However, to help prevent potential awkward situations for new climbers.
+Here is what you’ll need to know when you are among seasoned climbers.

 Claiming a clean send on top rope

 To send a route clean is the ultimate achievement for a climber.
-In order to make such a claim and earn the respect of your fellow climbers, you must first climb the route on lead.
+A weird climbers’ quirk is in order to make such a claim and earn the respect of your fellow climbers.
+You must first, climb the route on lead.
 You cannot rest by hanging on the rope or continue from where you fall.
 It has to be done on lead ground up.
 Period.

 Only use what you are suppose to

 Honesty is a very important virtue for a climber to have.
 Because if you don’t other climbers will point it out.
 To claim a clean send you cannot use anything that is not intended to be part of the route.
-You cannot use other color holds or pull on a quickdraw or bolt hanger.
-You cannot grab the side of the wall if it is not part of the route.
+You cannot use other colour holds or pull on a quickdraw or bolt hanger.
+Nor can you grab the side of the wall if it is not part of the route.
 You must reach the last hold and clip your rope to the anchor.
 If you can do all that you can claim the send and you have to earn the right to boast to other climbers of your achievement and they will be happy for you.
 But if you “cheated” and other climbers saw it they WILL point it out to your face.
-I am not sure if there is a term for this behavior but this is what climbers do (maybe is a pride thing).

 Being a safety police